 Yok Don National ParkDak Lak, Vietnam

-Yok Don National Park was established on 20 October 1991 in Buon Don District of Dak Lak Province.
-The aim was long-term protection of an area of 58,200 hectares, 92% of which is covered with dry deciduous forest, making it the only national park in Viet Nam conserving this particular forest type.
-Subsequent scientific research […]
+Yok Don National Park is located in Buon Don District, Dak Lak Province.
+It is proud of its bio-diversity, which attract both visitors and scientists.
+Yok Don National Park was established on 20 October 1991 .
+The aim was long-term protection of an area of 58,200 hectares, 92% of which is covered with dry deciduous […]

 No Destinations Found.